nicholasrodriguez/tf-lab-esx/README.md

 While the description argument is optional, you should include it in all output declarations to document the intent and content of the output.

 You can use the result of any Terraform expression as the value of an output.
-Use expressions to declare outputs for the load balancer URL and number of web servers provisioned by this configuration by adding the following to outputs.tf.
+Use expressions to declare outputs for the load balancer URL and number of web servers provisioned by this configuration by adding the following to `outputs.tf`.

 ```
 output "lb_url" {